Ashutosh-0709/P-S_Project1/README.md

 ## Premise

 In this project, I conducted an in-depth analysis of over 1,000 Amazon product listings to uncover patterns and insights related to product performance and customer sentiment.
-By utilizing Python for data cleanup and exploratory analysis with Matplotlib, I identified key trends within specific categories.
+By utilizing Python for data cleanup and exploratory analysis, I identified key trends within specific categories.
 Additionally, I applied statistical methods such as confidence intervals, hypothesis testing, and correlation analysis to derive actionable insights.

 ---